-A. The contractor of the Arc Flash Risk Assessment shall train the owner's qualified electrical personnel of the potential arc flash hazards associated with working on energized equipment (minimum of 4 hours).
+A. As an option, the contractor of the Arc Flash Risk Assessment shall train the owner's qualified electrical personnel of the potential arc flash risks associated with working on energized equipment (minimum of 4 hours).
 The training shall be certified for continuing education units (CEUs) by the International Association for Continuing Education Training (IACET) or equivalent.